We’ve had a busy few weeks since we started back after the Christmas break.

 Rules and Routines

-We have been supporting the new children to learn the rules and routines of our nursery, with the help of our older children who have been great at remembering the 5 Finger Rule and reminding our new children about the expectations at nursery.
-We have done lots of talking about the reason for our rules and why they are important, linking to the children’s safety and also respect for our nursery and each other.
+We have been supporting the new children to learn the rules and routines of our nursery, with the help of our older children who have been great at remembering the 5 Finger Rights Respecting Rules and reminding our new children about the expectations at nursery.
+We have done lots of talking about the reason for our rules and why they are important, linking to the children's right to be safe (UNCRC Article 19) and how the staff at nursery help them to enjoy this right.
+We have also been discussing the importance of showing respect for our nursery and each other.
 These concepts are vital and link intrinsically with our learning about British values and Rights Respecting Schools with underpins all of our learning at nursery.

 Matching number and quantity and counting reliably